javers/javers.github.io/_posts/2017-12-23-javers-vs-envers-comparision.md

 <img style="margin-bottom:10px" src="/blog/javers-vs-envers/jv_snapshot_table.png" alt="jv_snapshot table" width="1002px"/>

-What distinguish JaVers from Envers is the `state` column, here live Snapshots per se.
+What distinguishes JaVers from Envers is the `state` column, here live Snapshots per se.
 It’s the text column with JSON documents.
 Thanks to that, JaVers isn’t coupled to any particular kind of database.
 As long as a database supports text or JSON types, it’s fine.